 Sin Fronteras - Oaxaca Summer Program

-The Sin Fronteras - Oaxaca Summer Program is a comprehensive and integrated learning program conducted in Oaxaca, Mexico as a service-learning course, SOC WEL 272: Health and Human Services in Mexico.
-The course is intended for Social Work students interested in deepening their understanding of effective and culturally responsive international social work practice.
+Sin Fronteras is a collaboration between Berkeley Social Welfare and Becari Conzatti Language School in Oaxaca, Mexico.
+As a comprehensive and integrated learning program, Sin Fronteras is intended for Social Work students interested in deepening their understanding of effective and culturally responsive international social work practice.

 While in Oaxaca, the students will: